secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 ## MPM steps to set up event epic

-Below is the tactical process MPMs take to organize actions and timelines for field and corporate events.
+Below is the tactical process DRIs take to organize actions and timelines for field and corporate events.
+This process was created by MPM's to keep projects organized and on track.
 Please comment in the [#marketing_programs slack](https://gitlab.slack.com/messages/CCWUCP4MS) if you have any questions.

 #### Step 1: The event issue (in the field marketing or corporate marketing repo) moves to Status:WIP
 * When the FMM/Corporate issue moves to WIP, all relevant details (loation, venue, time, date, etc.) **must** be included by the event organizer at the top of the issue.